 Moreover, the heat recovery ventilation (HRV) system category in the Australian residential ventilation products market held the largest revenue share, of around 50%, in 2021.
 This is because the system is widely used in the residential and commercial sectors.
 Moreover, it can exchange heat between the supply and exhaust air streams, which minimizes the cost of cooling or heating fresh air circulating across a building.
 Also, the device continuously replaces the stale indoor air with fresh outdoor air.

 The energy recovery ventilation (ERV) system category is expected to witness the fastest growth, advancing at a CAGR of around 8%, in the forecast period, in the Australian commercial ventilation products market.
 This can be ascribed to the feasibility of installing these systems in buildings without mechanical ventilation systems.

 The Australian ventilation products market is fragmented in nature, with the presence of several major players, such as Mitsubishi Electric Corporations, Daikin Industries Ltd., Samsung Electronics Co.
 Ltd., LG Electronics Inc., Ventair Pty Ltd., Panasonic Corporation, Carrier Global Corporation, Johnson Controls International Plc, Fantech Pty Ltd., and Vent-Axia Group Limited.

-Players in the Australian ventilation products industry are extensively involved in product launches to gain a significant position.
-For instance, in July 2021, Vent-Axia Group Limited announced the launch of Lo-Carbon Heat Save, which is designed to offer either single room or whole house heat recovery ventilation solution for existing homes.
-The decentralized heat recovery ventilation unit is ideal for retrofitting, providing extract and supply ventilation to improve indoor air quality (IAQ), and supplying fresh air to rooms as part of a modular system.
+The market players are extensively involved in product launches to gain a significant position.
+For instance, in July 2021, Vent-Axia Group Limited announced the launch of Lo-Carbon Heat Save, which is a decentralized heat recovery ventilation device to provide heat recovery solutions for a single room or a whole house.
+This system is ideal for retrofitting, supplying fresh air to rooms, and offering extract and supply ventilation to improve IAQ.